2 registered (2 invisible),

 Loc: American South

 Storytellers say “History repeats itself,” because this is the same day as then, every story occurring simultaneously all over the world since the beginning of time.
-Awash with Shakespeare's pride, I arise from crisp bed sheets and slowly find a file box in the attic containing the mysterious writings from my youth in God's Country to be compiled and deciphered over railroad tracks.
+Every role remains equal, every character uniquely cool due to an invisible soul inside each.
+Awash with Shakespeare's pride, I arise from crisp bed sheets and slowly find a file box in the attic containing the mysterious writings from my youth in God's Country to be compiled into chapters and deciphered over railroad tracks.

 Both of them seem happy, normal.
 It's new for his beard to be gray.

-Quick, I pop sixteen pills as I finish making the Gatorade bottle of Merlot in the privacy of a men's bathroom stall.
+Quick, I pop sixteen pills while finishing making the Gatorade bottle of Merlot in the privacy of a men's bathroom stall.
 It is methodical: the rest of the Gatorade down the toilet, the window sill in the stall lined with two wine bottles, uncorked.

 Ray is dropping Mom off.
 He walks then drives away.
 She is carefully dressed for the outside world, per usual; beige and white and baby blue.
 Three dark curls hang from the side of her forehead, same as when we were young.

-“Oh, I thought that might be you,” she says among the pastel colored umbrellas.
+“Oh, I thought that might be you,” she says, turning toward me.

 I had stepped out once already to take care of checking my bag.
 She looked at me but didn't recognize me.
 I wasn't surprised, she never does.

 We walk the entire length of the inside of the train, looking for two open seats.
 She walks in front of me.
 She is small, petite, like a stylish librarian.
-I hadn't realized how much of Flower was in her, I had seen so much of Grace instead.
-Dealing with her is like dealing with Flower and Grace combined.
-Instead of dealing with two young, burgeoning monsters this is the self-realized one, experienced, comfortable in her ways.
+I hadn't realized how much of Rose was in her, I had seen so much of Grace instead.
+Dealing with her is like dealing with Rose and Grace combined.
+Instead of dealing with two young, burgeoning Cleopatras, this is the self-realized one, experienced, comfortable in her ways.

 Each set of seats is already taken.
 I speak to one man in the last box car of the train.
 I announce that this was my Mom and I had just gotten back from deployment.
 He agrees to move.